 For whatever reason, you may have unknowingly taken a drug, or someone slipped the drug into your food or drink without your knowledge or consent and you became impaired while driving.
-If you can present evidence to this effect, you should not be convicted of a Driving under the influence of drugs7.

 If you have been arrested and would like to learn more about how much DUI attorneys cost.